metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/08-customize-kpi-dashboard.md

 ---
-title: "8: Customize KPI Dashboard"
+title: "Customize KPI Dashboard"
-description: "Task to tailor the standard KPI template to include specific metrics most important to the business owner."
+description: "Reference: Task guidance for tailoring the standard KPI template to include specific metrics most important to the business owner.
+Use this during initial setup to customize metrics tracking."
-tags: ["systems", "task", "active"]
+tags: ["systems", "reference"]
 last_updated: "2025-12-18"
 ---